GRC-SummerSchool/learn-python/Day4/SimplePlotting.md

 import datetime
 ```

-## Simple X, Y Plot
+## Simple XY Plot

-To create an X, Y plot, the arrays of the X and Y values are simply passed to the `plot()` function.
-We want to plot
+To create an XY plot, the arrays of the X and Y values are simply passed to the `plot()` function.
+We want to plot the
-the average temperature (TAVG) for a given division over time.
+average temperature (TAVG) for a given division over time.

 Below we define a function called `plot_tavg` which takes the 2 arguments which are the X and Y arrays passed to the
-`plot` function
+`plot` function:

 ```python
 def plot_tavg(array_yearmonth, array_tavg):